History and design

-With ironwork by Richard Turner who had built the Palm House in the preceding decade, the Waterlily House was at the time the widest single-span glasshouse in the world.
+With ironwork by Richard Turner, who had built the Palm House in the preceding decade, the Waterlily House was at that time the widest single-span glasshouse in the world.

 Although other waterlilies and lotus thrived in the new house, its intended inhabitant fared less well.
-Within six years the V. amazonica was dwelling elsewhere and the Waterlily House became a tropical habitat displaying red, white and blue waterlilies, ferns, papyrus and hanging gourds.
+Within six years of installation the V. amazonica was moved elsewhere and the Waterlily House became a tropical habitat displaying red, white and blue waterlilies, ferns, papyrus and hanging gourds.

 When Joseph Hooker became Director of Kew in 1865 he replanted the glasshouse to showcase plants of medicinal and culinary value.
-It was not converted to its original use until 1991.
-Today it is Kew’s hottest and most humid environment, housing a wide range of tropical ornamental aquatic plants and climbers.
+It was converted back to its original use in1991.
+Today it is Kew’s hottest and most humid environment, housing a wide range of tropical ornamental aquatic plants and climbers and a spectacular display of gourds in the autumn months.

 Things to look out for